-Project No./ Project Name ISSUES / LESSONS LEARNED SUMMARY DESCRIPTION ISSUES/IMPACTS RECOMMENDATIONS ي ي į 8 èry Ţ Reference Contract No. (As applicable) · ndget hange lanagement 1 onstruction ontract esign vironment anning oject Deliv AVQC anagement anagement Safety Lessons Learned Document Safety observations.
-Start Risk Analysis for new programs now - 0 2 0 - ' , 03 • 0 x × 570 Safety Lessons Learned Document Safety observations.
-OCIP approach x 571 CMIS Reconciliation of project expenditures is manually intensive given Consider alternative middleware or different program CIVIIS City's core financial system interface and CMIS technology platform management platform that can automate integration of × - y expenditures between a program management system and the ^ 572 Project delivery metrics Consider identification of project delivery performance metrics that City's financial system Project delivery metrics are more targeted in nature such as for departmental charges, program management, and construction management.
+Project No./ Project Name ISSUES / LESSONS LEARNED SUMMARY DESCRIPTION ISSUES/IMPACTS RECOMMENDATIONS ي پ į 19 èry Į. Reference Contract No. (As applicable) · ndget hange lanagement ommunicat ide to onstruction ontract esign vironment anning oject Deliv A/QC sk A/QC anagement Safety Lessons Learned Document Safety observations.
+Start Risk Analysis for new programs now - 0 2 0 , 03 ū - (0 ~ χ x 570 Safety Lessons Learned Document Safety observations.
+OCIP approach x 571 CMIS Reconciliation of project expenditures is manually intensive given Consider alternative middleware or different program - - $+\!\!\!-\!\!\!\!+$ CIVIIS City's core financial system interface and CMIS technology platform management platform that can automate integration of × - y expenditures between a program management system and the ^ 572 Project delivery metrics Consider identification of project delivery performance metrics that City's financial system - Project delivery metrics are more targeted in nature such as for departmental charges, program management, and construction management.
 Identification and use of metrics allows the program management team to more x accurately convey performance information and externally, such metrics provide external entities and general public with more easily 573 understood information pertaining to project delivery.
 Project contingency Consider utilization of project-specific contingency levels based on the specific work to be accomplished rather than standardized percentages across all program projects.
-This approach would х recognize that higher level of contingency (15%-20%, for example) 574 are warranted on projects with higher performance, financial, and Owner design reviews Consider earlier (<65%) reviews by SFPUC applicable departments to 575 reflect O&M requirements, constructability etc. in addition to existing х 373 Contract Specifications review at 65% design submittal Many areas of interpretation stemmed from unclear or undefined - specifications regarding measurement of quantities, especially on unit х 576 driven projects such as tunnels Construction Management Consider bringing (key) CM staff earlier in the design process so that x 577 they have a deeper understanding of design development. ^ Bidding Although hard bid pricing is often cited as issues, the WSIP staff found that this delivery method worked well and realized favorable pricing.
-Even on projects with significant realized differing site x conditions, the proejct team worked well to resolved potentially 578 litigious issues in a timely manner (e.g. Calaveras Dam Replacement) CMIS Project level staff expressed that CMIS, although a very powerful system, could at times be a non-intuitive system to enter information; x 579 that only the program controls staff were really versed in the 5.5 Bidding Utilization and modification of information The WSIP realized \$401M in bid savings in a very favorable bidding \neg - 1 + environment that may not be present moving forward.
-Consider evaluating impact of construction price escalation and pricing impacts x on the SSIP given realized changes to the WSIP to test budget 580 exposure.
+This approach would Х recognize that higher level of contingency (15%-20%, for example) are warranted on projects with higher performance, financial, and 574 \rightarrow Owner design reviews Consider earlier (<65%) reviews by SFPUC applicable departments to x 575 reflect O&M requirements, constructability etc. in addition to existing ^ Contract Specifications Many areas of interpretation stemmed from unclear or undefined specifications regarding measurement of quantities, especially on unit х 576 Construction Management driven projects such as tunnels Consider bringing (key) CM staff earlier in the design process so that + Construction Management they have a deeper understanding of design development. х 577 they have a deeper understanding of design development.
+Bidding Although hard bid pricing is often cited as issues, the WSIP staff found that this delivery method worked well and realized favorable pricing.
+Even on projects with significant realized differing site х conditions, the proejct team worked well to resolved potentially litigious issues in a timely manner (e.g. Calaveras Dam Replacement) 578 \rightarrow CMIS Project level staff expressed that CMIS, although a very powerful system, could at times be a non-intuitive system to enter information; that only the program controls staff were really versed in the × 579 utilization and modification of information Bidding The WSIP realized \$401M in bid savings in a very favorable bidding environment that may not be present moving forward.
+Consider evaluating impact of construction price escalation and pricing impacts x on the SSIP given realized changes to the WSIP to test budget exposure.
 Akin to a 'stress test' for approved budgets.
-Change Management Program and project management staff performed extensive cost 581 and schedule validation of construction change orders.
-Dispute Resolution Project management staff approved changes orders in a timely , 582 manner and, in general, proactively management disputed costs x Construction Management Consider negotiation of project specific staffing tasks for consultants 1 + working on specific projects.
-This will align contracting with payment х 583 of services 1 $-\!$ Lessons learned process contains a great deal of good information yet it is not applied consistently across projects.
-Enhanced formalization could generate additional valuable data given presence 584 of strong technical project and program specialists. ×
+580 581 Change Management Program and project management staff performed extensive cost 501 Dispute Resolution and schedule validation of construction change orders.
+Project management staff approved changes orders in a timely - 1 - + - h manner and, in general, proactively management disputed costs x 582 \dashv Construction Management Consider negotiation of project specific staffing tasks for consultants x 583 working on specific projects.
+This will align contracting with payment ^ - Lessons learned process contains a great deal of good information yet it is not applied consistently across projects.
+Enhanced formalization could generate additional valuable data given presence 584 of strong technical project and program specialists. x